aburrou2/burroughs-portfolio/final-project-part-two.md

 # Identified changes for Part III

 I am thankful for the user research component of this project.
 It pointed out several blind spots and provided me with critical feedback to consider before the final presentation.
-I knew this was a rough draft of the story, but I know the biggest areas for improvement.
+I knew this was a rough draft of the story, but I now know the biggest areas for improvement.
 The changes I anticipate making are in the table below.
 Changing the amount of white space and the order of the graphics are my two most important changes.
 I also have many things to consider when delivering my presentation, as the table alludes to.

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|